pydatasci-repos/pydatasci/README.md

 # Community
 *Much to automate there is.
 Simple it must be.* ML is a broad space with a lot of challenges to solve.
 Let us know if you want to get involved.
 We plan to host monthly dev jam sessions and data science lightning talks. `layne <at> pydatasci.com`

-* **Data types:** tabular, longitudinal, image, graph, audio, video, gaming.
+* **Data types to support:** tabular, longitudinal, image, graph, audio, video, gaming.
-* **Analysis types:** classification, regression, dimensionality reduction, feature engineering, recurrent, generative, reinforcement, NLP.
+* **Analysis types to support:** classification, regression, dimensionality reduction, feature engineering, recurrent, generative, reinforcement, NLP.

 ---